What is Esports?

 Popular Esports Events

-If 2019 is anything to go by, then 2020 should hold some exciting Esports events.
 The most popular of these events so far has to be the Fortnite World Cup, which saw over $100 million distributed in prize money, not to mention the millions of viewers that tuned in to watch the event.

 Other popular events worth noting are the League of Legends World Championship, the Call of Duty World League, and the Overwatch League.
 Each event offers substantial cash prizes and hundreds of thousands of viewers, if not millions.